 In all of their lives there was something that brought them up short to help them realize that they were going in the wrong direction or in a bad place.

-But in all of these stories, when they stopped and look at their lives, they themselves had been the ones’ who made a mess of it.
+It makes me feel better that in ALL the above stories, when the characters stopped and looked at their lives, they themselves had been the ones’ who made a mess of it.

 - Sometimes the mess is very public.
 Moses, decided to do things his own way and intervene in the plight of his people “He saw an Egyptian beating a Hebrew, one of his own people.
 Glancing this way and that and seeing no one, he killed the Egyptian and hid him in the sand.”
 (Ex 2:11-12) Next thing, everybody in Egypt knows what he has done and Pharaoh is looking to kill him, he is fleeing to Midian, taking care of sheep in the back of the desert.